Services - Invoice Discounting

 How Does Invoice Discounting Work?

-The invoice discounting process typically proceeds like this:
+The process typically proceeds like this:

 • Invoices from your company will be sent out to customers as per your regular, day-to-day operations.